At the Lodge Veterinary Centre we offer a range of services to support you and your pet.

 Any patients that have been hospitalised with us will continue to receive nursing care from our own staff on a 24 hour basis.

-Prescriptions are available from this practice at a fee of £15.00 including VAT per prescription, for up to two items.
-Please note that any precription can only apply to ONE individual pet.
+Prescriptions are available from this practice at a fee of £18.00 including VAT per prescription, per item.
+Please note that any prescription can only apply to ONE individual pet.

 You may obtain Prescription Only Medicines, Category V, (POM-V’s) from your veterinary surgeon OR ask for a prescription and obtain these medicines from another veterinary surgeon or pharmacy.